ursuleacv/php-mvc-skeleton/README.md

 ```

 ### Service Provider
 The **ReflectionContainer** is not capable of resolving a dependency if it has scalar arguments or depends on an interface | contract, for these cases it is necessary to teach the Container how to resolve the dependency, a service provider takes care of this.
-Service providers inherit from `AbstractServiceProvider` and are stored in the` app/Provider` folder, it is also necessary to register them in the `App \ Application` class with the` getProviders () `method.
+Service providers inherit from `AbstractServiceProvider` and are stored in the` app/Provider` folder, it is also necessary to register them in the `PhpMvcCore\Application` class with the` getProviders () `method.
 ```php
 protected $provides = ['Some\ClassInterface'];
 public function register()